ooni/probe-cli/internal/enginenetx/DESIGN.md

 ## bridgePolicy

-The `bridgePolicy` is implemented by [bridgespolicy.go](bridgespolicy.go) and rests on the assumptions made explicit in the design section.
+The `bridgePolicy` is implemented by [bridgespolicy.go](bridgespolicy.go) and rests on the assumptions made explicit above.
 That is:

-1. that there is a _bridge_ for "api.ooni.io";
+1. that there is at least one _bridge_ for "api.ooni.io";

 2. that the Web Connectivity Test Helpers accepts any SNI.